ajh30117/SunSymbolsWebsite/src/content/pages/about.md

 slug: /about
 title: About
 ---
 Hi, I'm Anna.
 I'm a freelance writer and editor based in Taipei, Taiwan.
-I'm passionate about language and enjoy combining the fields of English, rhetoric, and psychology to craft clear and compelling writing.
+I enjoy integrating ideas from the fields of rhetoric, psychology, and technology into my work to craft clear and compelling content that exactly meets readers' needs.

-Thoughtful and skillful writing is vital to expressing ideas, connecting with people, and impacting opinions.

 My professional interests/areas of focus include copyediting, technical writing & editing, learning design, and web development.